jaks97/Steam-Keys-Storage/README.md

 Check out if it has permission to write in its actual directory.
 Otherwise it won't be able to do anything.

 ### There will be updates? / Can I request a feature/modification?
 There are no plans for me to update this.
 Doesn't mean you can't request a feature, feel free to do it.
-I will maybe add it if I found it easy to add or I personally find it useful.
+I will maybe add it if I find it easy to add or I personally find it useful.

 If you wanna contribute with code, feel free to submit a pull request.
 I will check it and merge it if it doesn't breaks anything :P